 This is my favourite.
 Sisters and brothers supporting each other on this journey called life.
 Humans allowing, acknowledging and embracing other humans.
 Stories, your powerful, practical, personal words can transform lives.
 At a time when the world seems fragmented, we need hope.
 We need authentic connections.
 Stories help to create community and words create meaning.
 When we have connection, community and a common purpose we can create lasting change.

-As writers, we can create space for others to recharge their power pack and giving them tools and space to know what is possible for them.
+As writers, we can create space for others to recharge their power packs and giving them tools and space to know what is possible for them.

 Despite all of your ideal reader planning, you can never know whose hands your book will land in, Nor can you know how it will change their thinking and reason to be.
 Just know that it will.

-My dream is that you will write a book and share your story
+Will you write a book and share your story?

 Please take your life’s experiences, your story, divine inner wisdom, knowledge and skills which have supported your life changes and use them to inspire others.
 All stories have their place.